Introduction to Wage Garnishment

 Can the IRS Garnish Wages?

 Yes.
 Wage garnishment is a legal tax liability collection tool that both the IRS and private creditors can use.
-If you are subject to a wage garnishment for back taxes, including unpaid tax penalties or liability, the IRS or creditor will seek payment by instructing your employer to directly pay them a certain amount of your earned wages.
+If you are subject to a wage garnishment for back taxes, including unpaid tax penalties or liability, the IRS or creditor will seek payment by instructing your employer to directly pay them a certain amount of your earned wages or salary.

-Also, your actions to remove a wage levy will depend upon if it is this IRS or State that is garnishing your wages.
+Also, your actions to remove a wage levy will depend on whether it is the IRS or the State that is garnishing your wages.
 Another consideration is what portion of the liability is penalties and interest vs. income taxes.

 How much per month can IRS garnish wages?

-When the IRS sends a final notice of intent to levy indicating they want to garnish your wages, there are a few questions that are probably running through your mind.
+When the IRS sends a final notice of intent to levy, indicating they want to garnish your wages, there are a few questions that are probably running through your mind.
 It depends on your circumstances.
-When the IRS wants to garnish your wages from each paycheck will be released in accordance with federal law and how much you owe, as long as they’ve sent a final notice of intent to levy.
-We often get asked, how do I stop IRS wage garnishments, and what is the maximum amount the IRS can garnish from your paycheck?
+When the IRS garnishes your wages, the amount taken from each paycheck is determined by federal law and the total amount you owe, provided they have issued a final notice of intent to levy.
+We often get asked, How do I stop IRS wage garnishments, and What is the maximum amount the IRS can garnish from your paycheck?
 Generally, the IRS will take 25 to 50% of your disposable income.
-Disposable income is the amount left after legally required deductions such as taxes and Social Security (FICA).
+Disposable income refers to the amount remaining after all legally required deductions, such as taxes and Social Security (FICA), have been subtracted from your earnings.
 You should also be aware that if you’re paid as a 1099 contractor, the IRS can sometimes take the entire amount.
+Check out our guide on how much the IRS can garnish from your wages

 There are exceptions to this rule, however, that could protect some or all of your earnings from wage garnishment.
-Contact our tax attorney at
+In certain cases, such as bankruptcy court orders or specific tax debts, limitations apply to how much can be garnished.
+Contact our tax attorney at Damiens Law Firm for more information about ways to stop wage garnishment.

 How much do you have to owe before the IRS garnishes wages?